Service + Area

 - Metal building construction scope coordinated from foundation tie-ins through framing and enclosure sequence planning.

-- This tier 2 line is coordinated in Diamond with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Diamond with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 - Metal Building Construction in Diamond is often planned alongside Steel Erection, Shop Buildings, and Warehouse Construction when scope boundaries, sequencing, or handoffs overlap.